 Various barriers to employers accessing and engaging with nationally recognised training have been documented.
-These include the culture and structure of businesses, which may have been owned and operated by families for decades, whose fishing leases and knowledge has been passed down through the generations.
-There may also be low levels of language, literacy and numeracy skills and a relatively high proportion of workers who are from non-English speaking backgrounds, who may need greater support as part of any training (which can be challenging for RTOs to provide).
+These include challenges for employers in prioritising training, especially because of time spent off the job and the cost of continually training new staff when turn-over is high.
+Formal training may also not be prioritised due to the culture and structure of a business, which may have been owned and operated by one family for decades, whose fishing leases and knowledge has been passed down through the generations.

+Other barriers include some business employees having low levels of language, literacy and numeracy skills, and some coming from non-English speaking backgrounds, with a need for greater support as part of any training, which can be challenging for RTOs to provide.

-There are also challenges associated with the relative absence of RTOs delivering quality training across the dispersed regional areas in which the seafood industries operate.
+There are also challenges associated with the relative absence of RTOs delivering quality training across the dispersed regional and coastal port locations in which the seafood industries operate.
 These areas are generally low-profit training environments because there is a double burden of high capital investment requirements (i.e. to deliver the training RTOs must have access to expensive machinery and equipment, ensure significant safety measures, and employ highly proficient people in trainer and assessor roles) and student cohorts being spread over a broad geographic range, leading to low learner-to-trainer ratios in any delivery location.
+As a result, the cost per learner is generally much higher for the RTO than in a metropolitan area and any extra subsidies (location and equity loadings55) paid to the RTO to account for these higher delivery costs are reported by many stakeholders as being insufficient56.
+For many RTOs, continuing to deliver training becomes unviable - especially if there are options for its business strategy to instead concentrate on other, high enrolment, low-cost, training packages.